 Look how big the increase has been in renewable sources of energy in the UK by 2013.

 How does the rest of the world get its energy?
 Here are some examples.

-The largest amount of electricity generated from renewable energy sources currently comes from hydroelectric power stations.
+In Canada, much of the renewable energy comes from hydroelectric power stations.